 Our philosophy is that children learn from play.
 We’ve created an environment here at Extended Love where children can learn through exploration in a comfortable, home-like environment.
 Our programs are designed for children to enjoy and parents to feel comfortable.
 We also utilize tools like the “ProCare” communication tool.
-When your child joins one of our programs, you will be invited to join our ELCDC communication app for photos, journal entries, instant messaging, observations, goals and assessments.
+When your child joins one of our programs, you will be invited to join our ELCDC communication app for photos, journal entries, instant messaging, observations, goals, and assessments.
 It will give you a window into the classroom activities and the ability to really see the kids grow both cognitively and socially.

 Infants & 1 Year Olds

 Each child is an individual with different needs and comforts.
 All children need to feel secure and loved.
-Our caregivers strive to provide them with the type of care that fulfills their needs as well as nourishes their spirit, and helps them grow and develop into a happy, healthy young person.
+Our caregivers strive to provide them with the type of care that fulfills their needs as well as nourishes their spirit and helps them grow and develop into happy, healthy young people.

 - Feeding – how much they ate, when they ate

 - Sleeping – including rest and nap times

 - Diaper changes

 - Exploration and play – including several options in the classroom for play as well as interaction with other children on an individual basis or in small social circles

 Water is offered many times throughout the day.
 Healthy snacks consist of yogurts, fresh or canned fruits, crackers, cheese and Nutri-Grain bars to name a few.
 Allergies and food restrictions will be honored on an individual basis.

 Our purpose is to provide activities that enhance your child’s need for exploration and our programs are designed around that.
 Our teachers give your toddler an environment geared toward exploration through safe and organized activities.
 Each classroom is designed around activity-based centers to encourage and challenge your child each and every day.